playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ## Loops and conditional statements

-Just like any other language, Sass has the ability to do conditional statements.
+Just like any other language, Sass can do conditional statements.
 This can be useful when, say, you want a function to change its behavior based on a given set of inputs:

 ```scss
 // Given a single color, get white or black, depending on what's more readable